Estimated reading time: 7 minutes

 We’re often contacted by frustrated gardeners at the end of their tether.
 In the worst cases (like this one below), they’re so fed up that they see no option but to get rid of their trees.

-What they clearly don’t know is that the frustration could be avoided by (a) knowing the right time to spray for black spot prevention and having that noted in your Fruit Tree Action Plan, (b) knowing which sprays are both safe and effective, and (c) actually using your calendar!
+What they clearly don’t know is that the frustration could be avoided.
+Knowing the right time to spray for black spot prevention and having that noted in your Fruit Tree Action Plan is the first step.
+Next, you need to know which sprays are both safe and effective.
+Lastly, use your calendar!

 Neither of the solutions tried, in this case, are appropriate for black spot, so it’s not surprising that they didn’t help.
 It’s definitely not the tree’s fault!

 And please, please don’t use toxic sprays like malathion!!!!
-Not only is it totally the wrong spray for the job (malathion is an insecticide and black spot is caused by a fungus, not an insect) but it’s also an organophosphate, which is one of the most toxic classes of agrochemical.
+It’s totally the wrong spray for the job (malathion is an insecticide and black spot is caused by a fungus, not an insect.
+Even worse, it’s an organophosphate, which is one of the most toxic classes of agrochemical.

 Planning can help every fruit grower avoid depressing mistakes